christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HibernationReports/hr000-readme.txt

 ---------------------------------------------------
    This hibernation report describes the major changes that were done to the SRR Framework during the elaboration of the step 0033.10 "Pieta".
-   Current version is 3.1, it will achieve 4.0, if step 0033.11 will be finished
+   Current version is 3.1, it'll achieve 4.0, when step 0033.11 will be finished

 Hibernation Report 002 - MMF New
 --------------------------------